Adults Out of Control: The Spread of Stress Reactivity

-Concealed weapons laws, self-defensive shooting laws, vigilantism--what's behind the feeling of threat in the air?
+Concealed weapons laws, self-defense shooting laws, vigilantism — what's behind the feeling of threat in the air?

 Robert Sapolsky summarized the research on stress in his bestseller, Why Zebras Don't Get Ulcers.
-Why don't they?--because their stress response is used for mobilization, to get them away from perceived threat.
+Why don't they?
+Because their stress response is used for mobilization, to get them away from a perceived threat.
 The stress response moves body resources into fight or flight mechanisms.
 Very useful for zebras and for our ancestors running from predators.
 It is not as useful for us now.

-Stress itself is not in itself harmful, unless it comes at the wrong time, is too intense, lasts too long or happens too much.
-We can see that such things may have contributed to Staff Sargent Robert Bale's shooting rampage.
+Stress is not in itself harmful, unless it comes at the wrong time, is too intense, lasts too long, or happens too much.
+We can see that such things may have contributed to Staff Sergeant Robert Bale's shooting rampage.

-What is particularly harmful is stress reactivity.
-Stress reactivity means that you are threat reactive--that you have a low threshold for threat, and perceived threat triggers a stress response.
+Stress reactivity is particularly harmful.
+Stress reactivity means that you are threat reactive — that you have a low threshold for threat — and a perceived threat triggers a stress response.
 This is not a good use of the stress response.

 Sapolsky showed how stress reactivity can destroy health.
 But I think it can also destroy a society.

-The stress response "makes you stupid" because it moves blood flow away from the neocortex and into your muscles, anticipating action.
+The stress response "makes you stupid," because, anticipating action, it moves blood flow away from the neocortex and into your muscles.

-The stress response also makes you egocentric as your self-preservational instincts take over, lowering your empathy and compassion.
+The stress response also makes you egocentric, as your self-preservation instincts take over, lowering your empathy and compassion.

 Babies cannot calm themselves down and, from the beginning of life, must be taught to do so through sensitive care.
 If caregivers let babies cry too much and too often without comfort, this can lead to stress reactivity in multiple systems.
-In the last post I pointed out three aspects of self-control that parents and other caregivers influence in the first months and years of life--social self control with mother, vagal tone (related to nearly all body systems) and hippocampal glucorticoid receptor proteins (for control of anxiety).
+In the last post, I pointed out three aspects of self-control that parents and other caregivers influence in the first months and years of life — social self-control with their mother, vagal tone (related to nearly all body systems), and hippocampal glucorticoid receptor proteins (for control of anxiety).